cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 description: >-
 CloudQuery is an open-source, extensible framework that gives you a single-pane-of-glass to your cloud-infrastructure using SQL.
-Today, we are happy to announce the release of the Gandi source plugin CloudQuery.
+Today, we are happy to announce the release of the Gandi source plugin.
 author: disq
 ---